Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud: Cloud water droplet dynamics and statistics

 Both Damköhler numbers define an operating point in the parameter plane of our stationary model, $({\rm Da}_s,{\rm Da}_d)$.
-They are shown for the 5 simulations at different lengths $L$ = 128 mm, 256 mm and 512 mm in Fig. \ref{fig:Da_space}.
+They are shown for the 3 simulations at different lengths $L$ = 128 mm, 256 mm and 512 mm in Fig. \ref{fig:Da_space}.
 Markers characterise the position of our simulation cases in the Damköhler number space.
 The solid vertical and horizontal lines characterise the transition from homogeneous to inhomogeneous mixing for both ``reaction" processes at $\textrm{Da}=1$.
-As can be seen, for the vapor saturation we are always in the inhomogeneous mixing regime.
-The vapour field is stirred by the fluid turbulence; fluctuations of $s({\bm x},t)$ are effectively sustained and as a consequence the time scale $\tau_s$ remains short.
-The cloud droplet evaporation process in contrast is characterised by homogeneous mixing which explains the Gaussian distribution of the cloud droplet radii without far-tails in the PDF as they were seen in Kumar et al. \cite{Kumar2014} for the edge of the cloud.